 There are no restrictions for foreigners purchasing property in Ireland.
 But remember that buying a property here does not guarantee you the right to reside in Ireland!
 However, residence by investment is possible in Ireland.
 That involves a minimum one million investment or €500,000 charitable donation.

 You can travel to Ireland without a visa for three months only.
 Any plan to stay longer than that and you have three main options.
-Those options are go to Ireland to work, to study, or to retire.
-For the Retirement Visa you are required to have an annual income of no less than €50,000 per person.
-Or €100,000 for a married couple for the remainder of their lives in Ireland.
-Regardless of their existing cash on hand or lack of debt.
+Those options are to go to Ireland to work, to study, or to retire.

 But living in Ireland is about more than how pretty it is.
 The pace of life here is slower, the people super-welcoming and friendly, and once you’re an Irish citizen, you’re eligible for free public healthcare!
 Plus, maternity care is free, too, and so are GP visits for children up until they turn 8.

 For us, moving to Ireland was the best decision we could have made at this stage in our lives.
-Here in Ireland, we found a cheap house to rent (update we’ve now bought a house in West Cork!)
-And we have been able to enjoy some quality time with family and
+Here in Ireland, we found a cheap house to rent (update we’ve now bought a house near Kinsale in West Cork!)
+And we have been able to enjoy some quality time with family and friends.
+Having been abroad for close to 10 years – this is the nicest part of moving to Ireland for us.

 Important information once you’ve arrived in Ireland

-Getting a PPS number
+Getting a PPS number:

 I will advise – that you apply for your PPS number as soon as you arrive in the country, as it took close to 2 months for my British husband to receive his.
 Here is where to apply for your PPS Number.